When you only have time for a weekend trip, a 36 hour getaway to the Roanoke Valley in Virginia's Blue Ridge Mountains provides the perfect vacation.

 9:30pm: Drinks & Live Music

 After dinner, get caught up in the fun of Downtown Roanoke's nightlife scene.
 Have a few drinks and check out some of the stops on our Downtown Roanoke Bar Crawl.
-Enjoy great live music at intimate venues like The Blues BBQ Co. and Martin's Downtown Bar & Grill.
-Make new friends while sampling the vast craft beer selection at Blue 5, recently named "Virginia's Best Beer Bar" by CraftBeer.com.
+Enjoy great live music at intimate venues like Martin's Downtown Bar & Grill and The Spot on Kirk.

 9:30am: Historic Roanoke City Market